 The Group maintains insurance coverage on all its office premises and its manufacturing units against fire, earthquake and certain other risks.
 In addition, the Group maintains transit insurance for the transport by rail or by road of all incoming raw materials and outgoing goods to and from locations in India and transit insurance for the transport by sea or by air for all incoming raw materials and outgoing goods from outside India to within India.
 This transit insurance includes damages that may be caused due to contingencies such as inland transit strikes, riots and civil commotion.
-The Group does not take insurance during the WTG erection process.
+The Group does not take insurance during the WTG erection in India.
+In case of overseas marketing subsidiaries (subsidiaries of Suzlon Energy A/S, Denmark) the erection is covered under Erection All Risks ("EAR") policy for the period of erection subject to an outer date specified.
+If the owner / buyer is executing the erection works, the coverage is limited to cover in relation to the activities provided by Suzlon Energy e.g. supervision, test or commissioning.
+It also includes a full 24 month extended maintenance cover from the Take-Over-Certificate ("TOC") date.